Young Sheldon: Title sequence

-The show's title sequence is played to the song "Mighty Little Man" by Steve Burns.
-The song is the first track in Burns' 2003 album Songs for Dustmites.
-The background in the first two series shows mountains and a desert, whilst the foreground has Sheldon (usually in bow tie, checked shirt, shorts and cowboy boots) walking out, standing triumphantly, before he notices a cow and backs away from it, before resuming his triumphant look as the logo appears and tilts to the sky.
+The show's title sequence is played to Steve Burns' "Mighty Little Man", the first track from his 2003 album Songs for Dustmites.
+The background in the first two seasons shows mountains and a desert, whilst the foreground has Sheldon (usually in bow tie, checked shirt, shorts and cowboy boots) walking out, standing triumphantly, noticing a cow, and backing away from it before resuming his triumphant look as the logo appears and tilts to the sky.
 Occasionally, a tumbleweed appears, instead of the cow.
 The title sequence was changed from Season 3 onwards to include the entire Cooper family, as well as showing Sheldon in different costumes, such as Albert Einstein, Mr. Spock, The Flash, an astronaut, and a train engineer.
 Season 5 features a black bull in place of the cow.
+In Season 7, the title sequence was slightly changed to include Mandy and Constance (CeeCee).
+The Cooper family doesn't walk away from the bull.
+Instead, Georgie shoos the bull away.

 Release

 Broadcast

 Young Sheldon began airing weekly episodes on CBS on November 2, 2017, after The Big Bang Theory.
 It premiered as a special preview on September 25, 2017.
+The one hour series finale aired on May 16, 2024.

 Syndication

-Young Sheldon entered off-network syndication on Nick at Nite as of November 30, 2020.
+Reruns of Young Sheldon aired on Nick at Nite from 2020 until 2022, and CMT from 2023 until 2024.
+On September 27, 2021, the series entered syndication in local markets, covering roughly 90% of the United States.
+The series also entered off-network syndication on TBS and began airing on September 27, 2021.
+Season 6 premiered on September 29, 2022, and concluded on May 18, 2023.